epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JavaTestCoverageEnhancement.md

 Unit tests can be generated using two efficient methods flow by flow or one general flow for full proces

 1. Using flow by flow you can see what happen every iteration and can affect on any stage
-2. Using only one flow you can provide all necessary data and config one time and you can get your output
+2. Using only one flow you can provide all necessary data and config one time, and you can get your output

+## ⚠️ Warning

+- Keep track of your token and budget usage by regularly checking the details via the "Usage details" button on workflow-executions page after step 13.
+- Project integration and workflow should be created within the same "project".
+It is recommended to name the project after your specific use case (e.g., "example@email.com").
+  A project property is a special attribute in EPAM AI/Run™ for AWS , created by the admin.
+Each user has their own project, which is automatically named based on their email address

 # Step for run